iPhone 16 Pro Max vs OnePlus 12: Apple Intelligence versus Never Settle

 Apple's second-gen 3nm is here

 All eyes are on the iPhone 16 series with their Apple A18 chips.
 The iPhone 16 Pro Max is powered by an Apple A18 Pro, built on an improved 3 nm process.
 It's supposed to be more powerful and more energy-efficient than even last year's A17 Pro.
-More importantly — Apple says it has upgraded the thermals for 20% better sustained performance.
+More importantly, Apple says it has upgraded the thermals for 20% better sustained performance.
 After all, that was the A17 Pro's biggest drawback — it was fast... for a bit.

 With a 6-core GPU and hardware ray tracing, the A18 Pro is aiming to be a mobile gaming chipset, and Apple made sure to mention that a couple of times on stage.
-As you probably know — we now have Resident Evil: Village, Death Stranding, Assassin's Creed: Mirage on the mobile App Store.
+As you probably know, we now have Resident Evil: Village, Death Stranding, Assassin's Creed: Mirage on the mobile App Store.
 And more will, undoubtedly, come.

 The OnePlus 12 has the new Snapdragon 8 Gen 3 — still built on a 4 nm process, but nonetheless a heavy hitter.
 Almost as fast and powerful as the A17 Pro before it — it also comes with ray tracing and tons of productivity up its sleeve.
 Sadly, the Android ecosystem hasn't scored a deal with console-grade game developers just yet, but rest assured that the OnePlus 12 can run the fancy Hoyoverse games or the hot Arena Breakout extraction shooter.

-The OnePlus 12 will come with 12 GB and16 GB of RAM, in storage tiers of 256 GB, 512 GB.
+The OnePlus 12 comes with 12 GB and 16 GB of RAM, in storage tiers of 256 GB, 512 GB.
 The iPhone 16 Pro Max has 256 GB, 512 GB, and 1 TB, all with 8 GB of RAM.

 As for software — we are looking at iOS 18 with Apple Intelligence and Private Cloud Compute vs vanilla Android 14.
 What does any of that mean?
-Well, the "Apple Intelligence" features, which we first saw demoed at WWDC, are a collection of the many things we've seen before — generative photo editing and "magic eraser", image generation, auto reply composer, text redaction with specific tone and meaning, scanning camera information to perform Google searches, and if all else fails — a ChatGPT integration with Siri.
+Well, the "Apple Intelligence" features, which we first saw demoed at WWDC, are a collection of the many things we've seen before.
+Generative photo editing and "magic eraser", image generation, auto reply composer, text redaction with specific tone and meaning, scanning camera information to perform Google searches, and if all else fails — a ChatGPT integration with Siri.

 The OnePlus 12 currently has Android 14, and it has received the Gemini Assistant update.
 Google has stated that it wants to bring AI to all of Android — with Pixels as the testbed.
-So, the OnePlus 12 now has a slightly smarter language model assistant, but nowhere near the full integration of AI across its operating system, like iOS 18 will.
+So, the OnePlus 12 now has a slightly smarter language model assistant, but nowhere near the full integration of AI across its operating system, like iOS 18 will eventually.

 The iPhone 16 Pro and Pro Max now come with Wi-Fi 7 connectivity — Android flagships can say "welcome", as the OnePlus 12 was ready and waiting for the protocol to launch.
 Wi-Fi 7.
 This newes standard allows for faster connections, more robust routers, and muti-channel transfer, meaning Wi-Fi 7 devices can connect over 2.4 GHz, 5 GHz, and 6 GHz simultaneously for even faster and more stable transfers.